Claude vs ChatGPT vs Gemini 2026: The Only 3-Way Comparison You Need

 I gave all three the same prompt: "Write a 300-word product description for a handmade leather journal, targeting 25-35 year olds who journal for mental health."

 Claude produced the most natural copy.
-It opened with a sensory detail about the smell of the leather, wove in emotional resonance without being manipulative, and varied sentence length in a way that genuinely sounded like a human copywriter's draft.
+It opened with a sensory detail about the smell of the leather, wove in emotional resonance without being manipulative, and varied sentence length in a way that honestly sounded like a human copywriter's draft.
 I'd estimate it needed about 10% editing before being client-ready.

 ChatGPT delivered a well-structured, polished piece.
 Clean, professional, but noticeably formulaic - opening hook, three feature-benefit paragraphs, closing call-to-action.
 It's the template you'd find in a marketing textbook.
 Needed roughly 25% editing to remove the "AI voice" patterns.